- Mythological figures in which the male and female are combined are common throughout the world’s cultures.

 Moving from the mythological plane to the physical, we find a blending of the male and female essences in the behavior and thought processes of many cultures.
-In many North American tribes, for example, the two-spirited one (formerly known as a berdache) is seen as an utterly legitimate, even sacred gender identity – despite being neither male nor female (Williams, 1986).
-In India, the hijras, are similar in that they are born male but choose to become not-men-not-women, and undergo castration to gain admission to one of the seven “houses” of the hijra community (Harris, 1989).
-The Sworn Virgins of Albania are biologically women, but women who have decided to be male in gender, normally before the age of ten.
-They take a vow of chastity, wear men’s clothing, work with the men and are accepted as being men – except that they cannot be murdered.
-This prohibition is a distinct advantage in a culture riven by blood feuds (Taylor, 1996).
+In many North American tribes, for example, the two-spirited one (formerly known as a berdache) is seen as an utterly legitimate, even sacred gender identity—despite being neither male nor female (Williams, 1986).
+In India, the hijras are similar in that they are born male but choose to become not-men-not-women and undergo castration to gain admission to one of the seven “houses” of the hijra community (Harris, 1989).
+The Sworn Virgins of Albania are biologically women, but women who have decided to be male in gender, normally before the age of 10.
+They take a vow of chastity, wear men’s clothing, work with the men, and are accepted as being men—except that they cannot be murdered.
+This prohibition is a distinct advantage in a culture driven by blood feuds (Taylor, 1996).

 Indeed, in Western eyes, sexual desire itself appears to be essentially masculine in nature.
 The surprisingly scant body of research into female sexuality tends to be focused on issues tangential to the pleasure and fulfillment women may be experiencing.
-In a recent review of sex research, Manderson, Bennett and Sheldrake (1999), conclude that:
+In a recent review of sex research, Manderson, Bennett, and Sheldrake (1999) conclude:

 "Much of the research on sexuality is concerned with the sexuality of men, although specifically homosexuality; for women, the silences around sex and sexuality are marked, and the majority of studies on women and sexuality are about sex work…In the research that does focus on heterosexual female sexuality, the exploration of desire and pleasure tend to be conspicuously absent."